-Rule 175.
+Rule 173.
 Pleadings

-(a) Petition: (1) Form and Content: The petition in a small tax case shall be substantially in accordance with Form 2 shown in Appendix I, or shall, in the alternative, comply with the requirements of Rule 34(b), and contain addition-
+(a) Petition: (1) Form and Content: The petition in a small tax case shall be substantially in accordance with Form 2 shown in Appendix I.

-- ally (A) the location of the office of the Internal Revenue Service which issued the deficiency notice, (B) the taxpayer identification number (e.g., social security number) of each petitioner, and (C) a request that the proceedings be conducted under Code Section 7463. - (2) Filing Fee: The fee for filing a petition shall be \$60, payable at the time of filing.
-The payment of any fee under this paragraph may be waived if the petitioner establishes to the satisfaction of the Court by an affidavit containing specific financial information the inability to make such payment. - (3) Verification Not Required: The petition need not be verified, unless the Court directs otherwise. - (b) Answer: No answer is required to be filed in a small tax case, except where there is an issue on which the Commissioner bears the burden of proof or where the Court otherwise directs.
+(2) Filing Fee: The fee for filing a petition shall be \$60, payable at the time of filing.
+The payment of any fee under this paragraph may be waived if the petitioner establishes to the satisfaction of the Court by an affidavit containing specific financial information the inability to make such payment.

+(b) Answer: No answer is required to be filed in a small tax case, except where there is an issue on which the Commissioner bears the burden of proof or where the Court otherwise directs.
 Where an answer is filed, the provisions of Rule 36 shall apply.
-In a case where no answer is filed, the allegations of error and facts relating thereto set forth in the petition shall be deemed denied. - (c) Reply: A reply to the answer shall not be filed unless the Court, on its own motion or upon motion of the Commissioner, shall otherwise direct.
+In a case where no answer is filed, the allegations of error and facts relating thereto set forth in the petition shall be deemed denied.

+(c) Reply: A reply to the answer shall not be filed unless the Court otherwise directs.
 Any reply shall conform to the requirements of Rule 37(b).
-In the absence of a requirement of a reply, the provisions of the second sentence of Rule 37(c) shall not apply and the affirmative allegations of the answer will be deemed denied.
+In the absence of a requirement of a reply, the provisions of the second sentence of Rule 37(c) shall not apply and the affirmative allegations of the answer shall be deemed denied.

-Rule 176.
-Preliminary Hearings

-If, in a small tax case, it becomes necessary to hold a hearing on a motion or other preliminary matter, the parties may submit their views in writing and may, but shall not ordinarily be required to, appear personally at such hearing.
-However, if the Court deems it advisable for the petitioner or the petitioner's counsel to appear personally, the Court will so notify the petitioner or the petitioner's counsel and will make every effort to schedule such a hearing at a place convenient to them.

-Rule 177.
+Rule 174.
 Trial

-- (a) Place of Trial: At the time of filing the petition, the petitioner may, in accordance with Form 5 in Appendix I or by other separate writing, designate the place where the petitioner would prefer the trial to be held.
+(a) Place of Trial: At the time of filing the petition, the petitioner may, in accordance with Form 5 in Appendix I or by other separate writing, designate the place where the petitioner would prefer the trial to be held.
 If the petitioner has not filed such a designation, then the Commissioner shall, within 30 days after the date of service of the petition, file a designation showing the place of trial preferred by the Commissioner.
-The Court will make every effort to conduct the trial at the location most convenient to that designated where suitable facilities are available. - (b) Conduct of Trial and Evidence: Trials of small tax cases will be conducted as informally as possible consistent with orderly procedure, and any evidence deemed by the Court to have probative value shall be admissible. - (c) Briefs: Neither briefs nor oral arguments will be required in small tax cases, but the Court on its own motion or upon request of either party may permit the filing of briefs or memorandum briefs.
+The Court will make every effort to conduct the trial at the location most convenient to that designated where suitable facilities are available. (b) Conduct of Trial and Evidence: Trials of small tax cases will be conducted as informally as possible consistent with orderly procedure, and any evidence deemed by the Court to have probative value shall be admissible.

+(c) Briefs: Neither briefs nor oral arguments will be required in small tax cases unless the Court otherwise directs.